2. Contradictions and Double Standards

 I heard a pastor once try to tell a clever story about a man who challenged God on who could make a better man.
 When the man reached down to the dirt to begin making a man, as God supposedly did, God responded, “Make your own dirt.”
 I know this pastor thought he was being really clever with this story, and he even got a few chuckles from the congregation.
-The problem is, his logic is incorrect, because nothing is ever created or destroyed.
-All things are ultimately nothing more than different manifestations of the same One – ALL.
+The problem is, his logic is incorrect, because the first law of thermodynamics states that the total amount of energy in a closed system cannot be created not destroyed.
+All things are therefore ultimately nothing more than different manifestations of the same One – ALL.
 That is the only true “eternal” if you will – ALL, or the cosmos, which has always been and will forever be.
 ALL was never created.
 ALL never began, and will never end, and only manifests itself in countless forms.
 This is the only view of reality which does not contradict itself – the fact and truth of Oneness, and with it, timelessness.
 What we call “creation” is not the manifestation of something out of “nothing,” but the re-arrangement of that which is pre-existing always.
 As we can see, the very idea of traditional “creation” as something coming from nothing as found in Judeo-Christian belief is also a contradiction, and is therefore not true.